wjh18/mtc-football/README.md

 ```

 See the Docker instructions for further details on each step, but run the commands locally instead of in the container.

-## How to Contribute

-Please see [CONTRIBUTING.md](https://github.com/wjh18/mtc-football/blob/master/CONTRIBUTING.md) for details on how to contribute to the codebase.